Polynomials with exponents in compact convex sets and associated weighted extremal functions -- Approximations and regularity: Introduction

 Then $R^d_\delta u \in \mathcal{L}^S(\mathbb{C}^n)$, $R^d_\delta u$ is smooth on $\mathbb{C}^{*n}$, and $R^d_\delta u \searrow u$, as $\delta \searrow 0$. \end{theorem}

 In a recent paper of Perera \cite{Per:2024}, a classical result on the regularity of $V_K$ is considered, and attempts are made to generalize it to the setting of $V^S_{K, q}$.
-Perera \cite{Per:2024} claims to give sufficient condition for $V^S_{K, q}$ to be Hölder continuous on $\mathbb{C}^n$, with the only assumption that $S$ is a convex body.
+Perera \cite{Per:2024} claims to give sufficient conditions for $V^S_{K, q}$ to be Hölder continuous on $\mathbb{C}^n$, for convex bodies $S$.
 In Section, \ref{sec:6} we show that this can not hold without additional restrictions on $S$.
 The main result, Corollary \ref{cor:5.2}, states that if $S$ is not a lower set then $\mathcal{L}^S_+(\mathbb{C}^n)$ contains no uniformly continuous functions.
 Since $V^{S*}_{K, q} \in \mathcal{L}^S_+(\mathbb{C}^n)$, by \cite[Prop.~4.5]{MagSigSigSno:2023}, we have that $V^S_{K, q}$ can not be Hölder continuous if $S$ is not a lower set.